mac-comp128-s23/128-project-bram-james-justin/README.md

 # Connect Four Bot

+Project by: Bram Nutt, James McCarthy, and Justin Chalichemala

 Utilizes **kilt-graphics API** from **edu.macalester.graphics** for **Java**.

 This project creates a Connect Four interactable GUI using the **kilt-graphics API** to allow the player to play against an artificial intelligence.
 The Connect Four board is represented using *Fillable 2D arrays*, but also a *bitstring* representation to allow for the bot to determine which moves are best.
 The player uses the red tokens while the bot uses yellow.